bryangruneberg/alcli/README.md

 The software is built on Laravel, and leans heavily on
  - Laravel artisan: https://laravel.com/docs/master/artisan
  - Chobie's JIRA Rest Client: https://github.com/chobie/jira-api-restclient
+ - Bomoko's work on the Amazee Labs Business Automation work built on Lumen: https://github.com/AmazeeLabs/business-automation

+### alcli.yml

+Most of the heavy lifting for this functionality lives in app/Jira.php at the moment.

+#### Issues
+This section allows you to map a word to a jira issue key.
+For example, you could run `php artisan jira:lw standup --time=15m --comment="Meeting time"`.
+In this example the work "standup" is mapped to the issue key in the yml file.

+#### Users
+Similar to the way that issues work, this lets you forget about the jira username, and use friendly names.
+For example `s.j.haroldson` on Jira can become `susan` for your commands.

+#### Queries
+Queries are a quick way to list groups of tickets.
+The structure is to map a name to a JQL stanza.
+Right now there is no variable replacement performed.
+It is just a simple lookup.